tfabris/CrowCam/README.md

 - How to script based on sunrise and sunset.
 - How to work around the Synology bug which prevents the YouTube live stream from properly resuming after a network outage.
+- How to work around the Synology bug which causes the YouTube live stream to hang with a "spinny death icon".
 - How to work around the YouTube bug which prevents some users from being able to use the live stream's DVR functionality.
 - How to work around the YouTube bug which randomly resets your live stream's